Loading

 Maintain a Healthy Oral Hygiene Routine

 Take a moment and check where you are on the oral hygiene spectrum.
 We want you to prevent permanent damage to your teeth.
-Be a 5 and nothing less!
+Try to be a 4 or 5!

 Grand Rapids Braces

-Our orthodontists in Grand Rapids and Grandville are accepting new patients, which makes now the perfect time to call our office.
+Our orthodontists serving Grand Rapids and Grandville, MI, are accepting new patients, which makes now the perfect time to call our office.
 Our team would be more than happy to help you on your journey to a healthier, more attractive smile.
-To request an appointment with Armbrecht & Wierenga Orthodontics, call (616) 455-4800.
+Call Armbrecht & Wierenga Orthodontics today at (616) 455-4800 or contact us online.

 This blog post has been updated.